-Outlook- Universal circuit sampling and boson sampling formalize natural notions of random computations in the circuit model and the linear-optical model of computation, respectively.
+Universal circuit sampling and boson sampling formalize natural notions of random computations in the circuit model and the linear-optical model of computation, respectively.
 Viewed from the perspective of generalized bosons, these systems are captured by spins and standard bosons, respectively.
-In contrast to standard bosons spins are strongly interacting.
-Our results can be viewed as addressing the question whether there is an intermediate system in between qubits and non-interacting standard bosons in terms of the level of interaction.
-Indeed, generalized bosons provide a natural framework for thinking about this question and we make some first progress by showing that boson sampling can be simulated in such intermediate systems.
+In contrast to standard bosons, spins are strongly interacting.
+Our results can be viewed as addressing the question of whether there is an intermediate system between qubits and noninteracting standard bosons in terms of the level of interaction.
+Indeed, generalized bosons provide a natural framework for thinking about this question and we make some progress by showing that boson sampling can be simulated in such intermediate systems.
 Having said that, it is less clear that this is indeed the most natural notion of random computation in these contexts.
-An exciting open question is thus to identify as well as to assess the computational complexity of natural random computations for various physical platforms.
+An exciting open question is thus to identify, as well as assess, the computational complexity of natural random computations for various physical platforms.

-A key open question for generalized boson sampling is the question whether it is possible to certify samples produced in such models.
-For standard bosons, state preparations can indeed by verified by making use of the formalism of Gaussian quantum information [55].
-Unfortunately, as we discuss in more detail in the Supplementary Material [42], this formalism does not carry over to generalized bosons, and it is therefore unclear whether or how generalized bosonic state preparations can be efficiently verified.
+A key open question for generalized boson sampling is the question of whether it is possible to certify samples produced in such models.
+For standard bosons, state preparations can indeed by verified by making use of the formalism of Gaussian quantum information [57].
+As we discuss in more detail in the Appendix, this formalism does not carry over to generalized bosons, and it is therefore an interesting opening to show how generalized bosonic state preparations can be efficiently verified.